 takes as its source material The Mosquito Coast

 , both the Paul Theroux novel as well as the 1986 film starring Helen Mirren, River Phoenix, and Harrison Ford.
 Three of the 14 tracks are short interludes consisting of vocal samples from film, each showcasing a different of the film’s stars.
 One solution to the deep malaise of the present seems to be a retreat into nostalgia, but Landmarks

 interest in The Mosquito Coast

 works just as well as a warning of the dangers of nostalgia.
-While we may empathize with the distrust of consumerism and bleak outlook on the future, the hubris of Allie, Harrison Ford’s inventor, should be enough to warn of the dangers of trying to build utopia on the fantasy of the primitive.
-The general sense of foreboding, critique of romantic retreat into individualism and colonialism, seems well suited to the present moment.
+While we may empathize with the distrust of consumerism and bleak outlook on the future, the hubris of Allie (Harrison Ford’s inventor) should be enough to warn of the dangers of trying to build utopia on the fantasy of “the primitive.”
+The general sense of foreboding and the critique of a romantic/colonialist retreat into individualism seem well suited to the present moment.
 (Joseph Sannicandro)